raninder/code-youth-intake8/READMe.md

     In order for the light to turn on switchA and switchB must be on and switchC must be off.
     Write this using an if statement

+28/11/22
+ex1: input number, if number divisble by 3, print milk if divisble by 5, print opy if by 3 and 5, print popmilk

+ex2: print even and odd numbers from 1 to 50
+1 is odd
+2 is even
+3 is odd
+4 is even....

+ex3:Read 10 numbers using prompt and find their sum and average.